AliasJeff/alias-deploy-kit/README.md

   --seperate_embed      For lm and embed shared model, whether or not to sepearte embed to avoid quant, default is False, if True, embed weight will be seperate to embeddingbf16.bin.
   --lora_split          Whether or not export lora split, default is False.
   --calib_data CALIB_DATA
-                        calibration data path, defaut is `None` mean not use calib data.
+                        calibration data path, default is `None` mean not use calib data.
   --act_bit ACT_BIT     smooth quant act bit, 8 or 16, default is 16.
   --embed_bit {16,8,4}  embedding export bit precision, choices are 16 (bf16), 8 (int8), 4 (int4), default is 16.
   --act_sym             smooth quant act us sym or not, default asym.